 Common Name: Red Wild Buckwheat

-Eriogonum atrorubens is a Perennial up to 1.00 metres tall.
+Eriogonum atrorubens is a perennial plant that can grow up to 1.00 metres tall.

 It has edible and medicinal uses.